Research Paper Damage Control | Managing a Broken Argument

-If you write enough papers, eventually you find yourself looking at a mostly-written text with the conviction that it’s a complete disaster.
+If you write enough research papers, eventually you find yourself looking at a mostly-written text with the conviction that it’s a complete disaster.
 I’ve certainly been there, and I know plenty of grad students and academics can say the same.

 When you find yourself mired in the despair that comes from watching a seemingly brilliant idea crash and burn in your hands, resist the temptation to delete the file and start from scratch.
 Your best course of action before you abandon ship is to begin salvaging what you can from the sinking wreck that was your paper.